arvinshm/arvinshm/README.md

 Theoretical physicist at Stanford.
-In addition to physics, I work on AI capabilities and aligment some of which are linked here.
+I also work on AI capabilities and aligment some of which are linked here.

 I'm currently working on two themes: